FSGModding/FSG_Mod_Assistant/docs/details.md

 #### Version

 This sets the game version the collection is associated with.
-It will always be preset to the version you are currently working with in Mod Assistant, or, if you do not have multi-version support enabled, it will be set to 2022
+It will always be preset to the version you are currently working with in Mod Assistant.

 #### In-Game Units